greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/billing_1_1.md

 ---
-title: "Billing Operations"
+title: Billing Operations
-description: "The Billing Operations Team at GitLab form part of the Revenue Accounting Group and are responsible for the Global Billing Operations within the order to cash process."
+description: The Billing Operations Team at GitLab form part of the Revenue Accounting Group and are responsible for the Global Billing Operations within the order to cash process.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/billing_1_1/
+linkTitle: Billing Operations
+type: docs
 ---

 The Billing Operations Team at GitLab form part of the Revenue Accounting Group and are responsible for the Global Billing Operations within the order to cash process.